hku-systems/SOTER/README.md

 **Important notes for Experiment 2:**

 - In rare cases, the inference latency belonging to a larger partition ratio can be even lower.
-This is normal because the partitioned operator is randomly selected to execute on a GPU, and the computational overhead can be larger when such a partition is fragmented (i.e., the context switch overhead dominates the GPU performance gain).
+This is normal because operators are randomly selected to partition and execute on a GPU, and the computational overhead can be larger when such a partition is fragmented (i.e., the context switch overhead dominates the GPU performance gain).